 - Wet my hair with a spray bottle, towel dry it, and comb it.

-- Make my bed and get dressed while my hair dries (it takes 5 minutes to dry!)
+- Make my bed and get dressed while my hair dries.

-- Back to the bathroom to put on mascara (I rarely wear any other makeup) and style my hair (here’s a video about how I style my hair).
+- Back to the bathroom for some mascara and to style my hair (watch how I style my hair).

 Cross Off A Few To-Dos: